Owner and Founder

 Hello and thank you for visiting Dyslexic Einstein!
 My name is Ashley Rivello and I currently work as a Reading Specialist and Special Education Law Advocate here in Palm Beach County, FL.
 I graduated from Nova Southeastern University's Shepard Broad College of Law with a Masters of Science in Education Law.
 Degree concentrations were also awarded in the areas of Exceptional Student Education (ESE) Law and Advocacy Law.

-I hold a Florida Professional Teaching Certificate (FLDOE License #1147308) and have worked in the Palm Beach County school district for many years.
+I hold a Florida Professional Teaching Certification (FLDOE License #1147308) and have worked in the Palm Beach County school district for many years.
 I have taught all subject areas, in both private and public schools, including our local charter schools.
 Over the years of teaching students with various learning disabilities, I have seen the struggles first hand that each child faces inside the classroom, from the limited support and resources, to the lack of knowledge and training provided to our teachers.

 Did you know 1 out of every 5 students has a language-based learning disability?
 Having a dyslexic child of my own, whose learning difference went misdiagnosed for many years, brought out the passion for wanting to help students with special needs.
 It is my goal to spread awareness about dyslexia and to offer support to other families like ours.